 - Prepare the Gremolata by mixing the melted ghee (or olive oil), freshly chopped parsley, crushed garlic and finely grated lemon zest.
 Season with salt to taste.
 Set aside for later.
 If using ghee, keep warm or it may solidify.

-- Fry in a very hot heavy based pan over a high heat for 2-4 minutes on each side to seal in the juices.
+- Fry in a very hot heavy based pan over a high heat for 2-4 minutes on each side to let the meat caramelise and seal in the juices.
 When you see the sides getting brown, it's time to flip it over.
 The exact time depends on the size of your steak.
 Small would take 2 minutes, while large up to 4 minutes to brown.
 Reduce to a medium heat and continue to cook for further 4 minutes (rare), 7 minutes (medium), 11 minutes (well done).
 There is no need to turn the steak again.
 If you use a thermometer, the steak should read 52-60 C / 125-140 F (rare to medium-rare).

 I used a cast iron griddle pan which is perfect for steaks!